-Hi everyone, I hope this message finds you and your families safe, healthy and in good spirits.
-I endeavor to bring you relevant market information, new listings, and the latest news which is shaping our local real estate market.
+Hello.
+I hope this message finds you and your families safe, healthy and in good spirits.
+My goal is to bring you relevant real estate market information, new listings, and the latest news which is shaping our local housing market.

 Before I jump into the last month of 2020’s statistics.
 I just wanted to wish you a Happy New Year from all of us at the Carroll Group!
 We’re hoping this year marks a bright and positive shift in world events and your lives here in Victoria!

 Lucas Hammond (left), James Robertson (middle), Alex Carroll (right)

 This market update, more than others, will aim to look at 2020 as a whole and position it relative to how we see the market activity unfolding in 2021.
 December marked a slightly slower month in 2020, but since the ignition of our spring market in June we have had very little lapse in market pace.
 When pent-up demand returned in full force, June produced 808 sales after just 287 sales in April.
 The activity level has sustained since June and December was yet another month with activity well above the average in the last 5 years.